SenSuisho/RandomNumberGame/README.md

 # RandomNumberGame
 RandomNumberGame is a project that utilizes interaction between the user and the console.
 As the game starts, the program will create a four-digit "code" that the user will attempt to guess.
 While checking the user's input the porgram will also check for numbers that are a part of the generated code, but not in the correct position.
-The program will keep track of these values both, "correct" and "misplaced", and will display them to the user.
-After the twelfth unsuccesful guess, the main game will end as a loss for the user and output the secret code.
+The program will keep track of these values, both "correct" and "misplaced", and will display them to the user.
+After the twelfth unsuccessful guess, the main game will end as a loss for the user and output the secret code.
 The game will then prompt the user to either continue playing or terminate the program entirely.
 ## Components
 The program uses functions and constants to control the flow of the game and manage the secret code requirements
 ```C++